Get quotes from these home insurance providers and more.

 It could cover the complete cost of rebuilding your home if it is severely damaged, but it is not a legal requirement.

-Use this comparison to shop around to find the best deal.
+Shop around to find the best deal.
 You can also read these eight tips to cheaper home insurance.